 AES-128 (Advanced Encryption Standard) is a block encryption algorithm based on several substitutions and permutations of data in blocks of 16 bytes.
 The key length of this encryption type is 128 bits.

-Encryption is suitable when you need to allow certain viewers access to content, for example, to content by subscription which is available only for those who paid for it.
+Encryption is suitable when you need to allow certain viewers access to content, for example, by subscription, which is available only for those who paid for it.

-AES-128 is used as an encryption standard for high-security systems, so it is difficult to intercept and decrypt keys.
+AES-128 is an encryption standard for high-security systems, so it is difficult to intercept and decrypt keys.

 How AES-128 works with VOD